textlint-rule/textlint-rule-no-dead-link/ReadMe.md

 [textlint](https://github.com/textlint/textlint) rule
 to make sure every link in a document is available.

-The primary target of this rule is Markdown documents, while it may also work for plain text documents (See tests).
+The primary target of this rule is Markdown documents, but it also works on plain text documents (See tests).

 ## Installation